yanz4/Supply-Recommendation-System-for-Juice-Stores/README.md

 ![ER Diagram](https://github.com/yanz4/Supply-Recommendation-System-for-Juice-Stores/blob/master/3.png?raL=true)

 # Linear Optimization Part
-This one-click optimization helps you to determine the target sales numbers of each product in stores at various city size based on existing sales records and pricing information to maximize profit.
+We implemented one-click optimization function, aiming to help managers to determine the target sales numbers of each product in stores at various city size based on existing sales records and pricing information to maximize profit.

 We used big M method to implement linear optimization.
 As all programs are run locally, the regional manager will input from webpage, generating .txt files.
 We used python to read the inputs, convert them to part of the constraints, and implement queries to read from mysql database to get the rest constraints.
 These processes are all dynamic.
 The output of the optimization will generate another .txt file, and then displayed on user interface.

-The function is considered advanced because:

-It dynamically connects user input, mysql database and the intermediate python optimization program.
-No package/API is abused during the process.
-Everything is hard-coded from scratch.
-It provides a complex and useful function in a real world setting.

 This function is for regional manager only, and each local store manager should use this result as a reference to adjust their marketing strategy.
 Note that local preference on taste, ingredients availability, and other feasibility factors shall be considered and reported to regional manager to justify marketing strategy at each store.

-We have built-in constraints as follows:
+Built-in constraints are as follows:
 1.According to experience, each store has a fixed amount of foot traffic conversion rate, and a fixed amount of sales number of 10k cups per store, regardless of the products offered or marketing efforts.
 2.Due to seasonal availability, total pineapple available for each store is 30kg 3.Due to taste preference survey, national total sale of Pumpkin Cordial will not reach 20, Lemon Drop will not reach 30, Arthritis Soother will not reach 10 (unit: k cups)